 We still don’t really understand why it’s not socially acceptable to take your best pal with you on a first date.
 They can sell your strengths and you can hang on to their arm until you stop being paralysed by fear.
 Golden.
 But, until society gets on board, there’s Kyseri.
 It’s a cute and stylish Turkish restaurant in Fitzrovia that feels like a warm hug from an old friend.
-Sure, if you’ve been together for a while, by all means merrily make your way through the £45 tasting menu.
-But, if it’s one of those early in the game dates, grab a seat at the bar, nibble on the hellim baked bread, and get to know each other.
+Grab a seat at the bar, nibble on the hellim baked bread, and get to know each other.
 Don’t worry, Kyseri has the atmosphere of your OG mates house, only they’ve spent a year’s salary on Scandinavian furniture.
 And the food is better.
-Your date will love it too.

 P Franco is the kind of the place you take the love of your life.
 Or, take someone here when you want to convince them that you’re the love of theirs.
 This wine bar in Clapton is refined but never boring, tasteful but fun, cool but unpretentious.
 It’s basically all the things you want to be on this date.
 You might have to do some subtle shoulder barging to get two seats at the main island, but it’s worth it for an intimate evening of seasonal food and - obviously - plenty of wine.